Nikhil27b/Recipes/README.md

-# Recipes
+# Recipes😊
-This is random recipe generator
+This is random recipe generator build with javascript

+  - Suggested random recipes
+  - Veg And Non Recipes
+  - Responsive website

+  ## TODO
+  - Suggested Recipes with Ingredients
+  - Instructions to make a recipe
+  - Share the recipe with your friends